Complete Keto Diet Food List: What You Can and Cannot Eat If You're on a Ketogenic Diet

 Make eating keto a lot easier with this comprehensive keto diet food list—plus learn if it's the right diet for you.

 The ketogenic diet is a high-fat, moderate-protein and very low-carbohydrate diet.
-Carbohydrates are the body's preferred source of energy, but on a strict ketogenic diet, less than 5 percent of energy intake is from carbohydrates.
+Carbohydrates are the body's preferred source of energy, but on a strict ketogenic diet, less than 5 percent of energy intake is from carbohydrates (learn more in our beginner's guide for the ketogenic diet).
 The reduction of carbohydrates puts the body into a metabolic state called ketosis.
 Ketosis is when the body starts breaking down stored fat into molecules called ketone bodies to use for energy, in the absence of circulating blood sugar from food.
 Once the body reaches ketosis, most cells will use ketone bodies to generate energy until you start eating carbohydrates again.

 Traditionally, the ketogenic diet was only used in clinical settings to reduce seizures in children with epilepsy.
 "Now there is a lot of interest in the diet's effectiveness in helping with other neurological conditions, cancer, diabetes, PCOS [polycystic ovary syndrome], obesity, high cholesterol and cardiovascular disease," says Emily Stone, M.S., R.D.
-People also eat keto to lose weight.
+People also eat keto to lose weight (here's what happened when one writer tried going keto for 30 days).

 Even if you know that you need to eat a very low-carb, high-fat, moderate protein diet—it can be confusing to know which foods to eat.
 Here's our guide to foods you can eat, foods you should avoid and foods you can sometimes have when you're following a ketogenic diet.